dotkalm/RL-Tetris/TRAINING_EXPLANATION.md

 - **`config.py`**: Legacy hyperparameters (not actively used)
 - **`models/cleanrl/tetris_ppo.pt`**: Saved neural network weights (657KB)
 - **`basic.py`**: Simple Tetris environment test (renders game with random actions)

+Deep Dive Explanations
+GAE (Generalized Advantage Estimation)
+Problem it solves: How do we know if an action was actually good or just got lucky?

+The Challenge:

+If you win Tetris after 1000 moves, which of those 1000 actions were actually good decisions?
+Should we credit all 1000 equally?
+Only the last few?
+Something in between?
+How GAE works:
+Imagine you're at step 100 in a Tetris game.
+GAE asks: "Was taking that action better than what I normally expect from this position?"

+It calculates this by looking forward in time multiple steps:

+1-step ahead: Did I get immediate reward better than expected?
+2-steps ahead: What about the reward after that?
+3-steps ahead: And the one after that?
+... up to end of episode
+Then it exponentially weights these: nearby steps matter more (λ=0.95 means each step ahead is worth 95% of the previous).

+Why it matters: Without GAE, the agent gets confused about which actions led to success.
+With GAE, it learns faster because credit is assigned more accurately.

+MSE (Mean Squared Error)
+What it is: A way to measure "how wrong" your predictions are.

+The Math: (prediction - actual)²

+Why square it?

+Makes all errors positive (otherwise -5 and +5 would cancel out) Punishes big errors MORE than small errors (error of 10 is 100x worse than error of 1) Makes the math work nicely with calculus (smooth derivatives) In your code: The critic network predicts "I think this Tetris position is worth 5.2 reward".
+After playing, you actually got 6.6 reward.
+MSE = (5.2 - 6.6)² = 1.96.
+The network learns to predict better next time.

+Why "Mean"?: You average the squared errors across your entire minibatch (~524k predictions), so one bad prediction doesn't dominate.

+Backpropagation
+The Core Idea: Teaching the neural network by working backwards through its layers.

+The Metaphor: Imagine a factory assembly line that produces wrong products.
+Backpropagation is like investigating which station screwed up by going backwards from the final product.

+How it works:

+Forward Pass: Input (234 dims) → Hidden (256) → Output (7 action probs + 1 value)
+Calculate Loss: "The output was wrong by THIS much" Backward Pass: Starting from the output, calculate:
+How much did the last layer contribute to the error?
+How much did the second-to-last layer contribute?
+Keep going backward to the first layer
+Update Weights: Adjust each layer's weights proportional to how much they contributed to the error The Math: Uses calculus (chain rule) to compute gradients - the "slope" showing which direction to adjust each of the 60,000+ neural network parameters.

+Why it's powerful: You don't have to manually figure out what each neuron should do.
+The algorithm automatically discovers which patterns in the Tetris grid predict good moves.

+Adam Optimizer
+What it does: Decides how much to adjust neural network weights during training.

+The Problem with Simple Gradient Descent:

+Learning rate too high: Network jumps around wildly, never converges Learning rate too low: Training takes forever
+Same learning rate for all parameters: Some need big updates, some need tiny tweaks Adam's Solution (Adaptive Moment Estimation):

+Momentum: Remembers which direction updates have been going recently.
+Like a ball rolling downhill - builds up speed in consistent directions.

+Adaptive Learning Rates: Each of the 60,000+ parameters gets its own learning rate that adjusts automatically:

+Parameters that change a lot → smaller learning rate (careful!)
+Parameters that barely change → larger learning rate (move faster!)
+Bias Correction: Accounts for the fact that at the start of training, the momentum estimates are unreliable.

+Why it's popular: "Set it and forget it" - works well on most problems without hand-tuning.
+Your learning_rate=2.5e-4 is just a starting point; Adam adjusts from there.

+Hyperparameters:

+lr = 2.5e-4: Base learning rate (0.00025 - small steps)
+beta1 = 0.9: How much to trust momentum (default)
+beta2 = 0.999: How much to trust variance estimates (default) eps = 1e-5: Numerical stability (prevents division by zero) Buffer Filling & Update Cycles
+"One update contains ~15-40 episodes" - What does this mean?
+The Buffer:

+You have 1024 parallel Tetris games running simultaneously Each collects 2048 steps of experience
+Total: 1024 × 2048 = 2,097,152 transitions stored in memory buffers
+This is NOT about episodes:

+Episodes are independent of the buffer size
+An episode is one complete Tetris game (start → game over) Average episode: ~50-150 steps
+Buffer: 2,097,152 steps worth of data from all games combined Why ~15-40 episodes per update?

+1024 environments × average ~20-40 episode completions during the 2048 steps
+Some envs finish 0 episodes (game still ongoing)
+Some envs finish 3-4 episodes (died quickly, restarted multiple times) The buffer fills based on STEPS, not episodes
+Buffer lifecycle:

+Empty buffers at start of update
+Fill for 2048 steps (regardless of how many episodes finish) Process all data through PPO optimization
+Discard everything (on-policy learning - old data is stale) Repeat with fresh buffer loss.backward()
+What it does: Triggers backpropagation through the entire neural network.

+The Sequence:

+What's happening inside .backward():

+Computation Graph: PyTorch remembered every operation that led to the loss

+"Loss came from policy_loss + value_loss"
+"Policy_loss came from action probabilities"
+"Action probabilities came from actor layer"
+"Actor layer came from hidden layer"
+"Hidden layer came from input"
+Chain Rule: Working backwards, compute:

+∂loss/∂(actor_weights) = how much does changing actor weights change loss?
+∂loss/∂(hidden_weights) = how much does changing hidden weights change loss?
+Do this for ALL 60,000+ parameters
+Gradient Storage: Each parameter's .grad attribute now contains its gradient

+Why separate .backward() from .step()?

+.backward(): Calculate what to change (gradients) .step(): Actually change it (update weights) Separation allows gradient clipping, gradient accumulation, etc.
+Hyperparameters Explained
+What they are: Knobs you tune BEFORE training that control how learning happens.
+Unlike weights (learned during training), hyperparameters are set by you.

+Categories:
+1. Learning Rate Parameters

+learning_rate = 2.5e-4: How big of steps to take when updating weights Too high: Network becomes unstable, forgets what it learned Too low: Training takes forever, might get stuck 2.5e-4 is standard for PPO
+2. Discount Factor (γ = 0.99)

+How much to value future rewards vs. immediate rewards 0.99 = "Reward 100 steps from now is worth 0.99^100 ≈ 37% of immediate reward" Tetris needs high gamma because game is long-term strategic
+3. GAE Lambda (λ = 0.95)

+Bias-variance tradeoff in advantage estimation
+High (0.95-0.99): Trust long-term outcomes (higher variance but less bias) Low (0.8-0.9): Trust short-term signals (lower variance but more bias)
+4. PPO Clip Coefficient (ε = 0.2)

+Maximum allowed policy change per update
+Ratio can only be between 0.8 and 1.2 (±20%)
+Prevents catastrophic forgetting - agent can't suddenly become terrible
+5. Entropy Coefficient (0.03)

+How much to reward exploration
+High (0.1): "Try random stuff, even if it seems bad" Low (0.001): "Only do what you know works"
+0.03 is medium - balance exploration vs. exploitation
+6. Value Function Coefficient (0.5)

+How much to weight critic loss vs. policy loss
+1.0 = equal importance
+0.5 = policy matters 2x more than value prediction
+7. Batch Architecture

+num_steps = 2048: Rollout length (how much data before updating) num_minibatches = 4: Split data into chunks (memory efficiency)
+update_epochs = 4: Reuse each batch 4 times (sample efficiency)
+Why so many?
+Each controls a different aspect:

+Network architecture (hidden size)
+Optimization (learning rate, Adam betas)
+RL algorithm (gamma, lambda, clip)
+Training stability (gradient clipping, entropy) Computational efficiency (batch sizes, epochs)
+Tuning them: Art + science.
+Start with proven defaults (like CleanRL's), then adjust based on your specific problem.
+Your entropy is higher (0.03 vs typical 0.01) because Tetris needs more exploration to discover rotation strategies.